 Q: How do I make an appointment with the University Archives?

-A: Send an e-mail to UnivArchives@txstate.edu to request a research consultation or an appointment to use the reading room.
+A: Our new website includes a form to Request a Research Appointment.
 Please explain a bit about the topic you wish to research so that an archivist can identify materials that may support the research topic.
-Also, please suggest at least two dates and times that are convenient; the archives staff will try to accommodate preferred dates and time, but appointments are based on staff and space availability.
+Would you prefer to tell us about your research?
+Ask to schedule a virtual research consultation.

 Q: I need information for a paper I'm writing.
 Will you send me the information I need via e-mail?

 Q: Can I buy a yearbook (the Pedagog)?

 A: The University Archives collects yearbooks for preservation in the collection, but does not hold extras to sell.
-The Pedagog is available for research online, and bound issues are available for use in the general collection and in the University Archives.
+The Pedagog is now accessible online, and bound issues are available for use in the general collection and in the University Archives.
 (If you are interested in owning a yearbook, we have noticed that Pedagogs are occasionally available for purchase on eBay.)